Read Acts-10-34-35. Know This First Act »In every nation he

 The scarlet-colored wild beast will lead a devastating attack on religion

-distress or suffering resulting from the pressures of circumstances.
-Jesus
+or suffering resulting from the pressures of circumstances.
+Jesus spoke of an

 —Satan’s Time for deceiving people in almost over.